kigawas/ink_ecies/ABOUT.md

 Challenges I ran into

 Random bytes generation.
-I used a trick to make the generated private cannot be computed directly, but it still needs verifiable random functions (VRF) on Astar or Substrate.
+I used a trick to make the generated private keys cannot be computed directly, but it still needs verifiable random functions (VRF) on Astar or Substrate.

 Technologies I used